ismailceylan/restorm/README.md

 | [StatusCodes]   | request is finished and the server responds with the corresponding status code.
 For example, if the server responds with a 404 status code, the `404` event is triggered. |

 # Collections
 Restorm provides a structure for handling a set of model instances.

-It implements array interface.
-That means we can use a collection like an array, put it into a `for` loops, `Array.from(collection)` or `[...collection]`.

-Moreover, the `Collection` class's prototype is behind a Proxy.
-This way, we can use short array syntax and get items like `posts[2]`.

-Collections methods will never return arrays.
-Instead, they will always return `Collection` instances which encapsulate those arrays.
-With this behavior, we can say collections are immutable.
+We prefer to call it a collection.
+It extends native `Array` constructor.
+So we can say that collections a specialized type of array.

 ## Getting a Collection
 The `all` method returns a promise that will be fulfilled with a collection of model instances.